Many people brush their teeth daily, yet still experience cavities or gum problems.

 Why in the evening?

-• Plaque removal before night
+• Removal of plaque before the night

 • less bacterial activity

-• better gum regeneration
+• better regeneration of the gums

 How to clean interdental spaces correctly